 KAYAKING TECHNIQUE

 Before setting off on a canoeing trip, every boatman should get acquainted with the basic rules of running a watercraft.
 Learning the rowing technique, water signs and the law of water will protect us from unpleasant surprises, that lurk in rivers and lakes.
 The basis for the kayak's movement on the waterways is to have a swimming card.
 A trip to the water depends on it.
-Universal swimming card, is available from 12 age, after passing the swimming exam, which they consist of: freestyle swimming 200 m in stagnant water or 400 m in running water, jumping into the water from a height 1 m and swim under water 5 m, in still water, or 10 m in running water.
+Universal swimming card, is available from 12 age, after passing the swimming exam, which they consist of: freestyle swimming 200 m in stagnant water or 400 m in running water, jumping into the water from a height 1 m and swim under water 5 m, in still water, the 10 m in running water.
 An innovation in this respect is the established Special Swimming Card, anyone can apply for, who finished 18 year of life, meeting the following conditions: swim in the water 1500 m, 15 m under water, make a jump start jump and dive 3 m.
 Holders of the above-mentioned card receive a SKP card, yellow cap with a black stripe and are allowed to swim in unguarded waters and are obliged to help drowning people.
 Having a swimming card is not enough for a canoeist.
 We need to know the boarding rules, getting off, obtaining a kayak, like many other indispensable rules, which make it easier for us to maneuver, they ensure safety and allow for hiking along the water routes.

 Wearing the canoe - we carry the canoe to the water (no luggage), taking it by the bow and stern.
 If we do it without a crew (alone), place the canoe on the shore perpendicular to the water and slide it downwards - lifting the stern upwards, and then lightly put it on the water.
 We do the same when we have a cart - we enter the water, unfasten the straps holding the canoe and pull out the trolley.
 Then attach the canoe to the shore with a mooring line, so that the beak points upstream, and on still water against the wind.